nourmissa/TESLA-STOCK-PREDICTION/README.md

-Tesla Stock Price Prediction Using Machine Learning
+Tesla Stock Price Prediction Using Machine Learning LSTM

 Objective:
 The goal of this project is to predict future stock prices of Tesla (TSLA) by utilizing machine learning techniques on historical market data,